 “Why get someone up here to do what we could have done easily by ourselves?”

 “Well if everyone thought like you the porter would be out of a job.”

 “Well perhaps he’d be better off doing something else.
 I don’t see the point of giving someone a job just for the sake of it.
 We might as well employ people to paint coal white, like they used to in the army.”

 Fortunately there was a knock on the door then and the porter arrived.
 I’d already raided my handbag so I could tip him.
 That was another thing Tim didn’t approve of.

-Tracy had bought us a luxury holiday in Sri Lanka as a wedding present – I knew Dad would have paid but it was a nice gesture to say it was from Tracy.
+Tracey had bought us a luxury holiday in Sri Lanka as a wedding present – I knew Dad would have paid but it was a nice gesture to say it was from Tracey.
 It included the wedding night stay, the taxi to the airport, first class flights, a week’s stay at Brown’s Beach Hotel and a taxi back home.

 I was unable to shake off the feeling that I’d lost my freedom for another couple of days even though I forced myself to have sex with Tim.
 He didn’t push or cajole me and by the third or fourth day I was back to my normal randy self, fancying Tim rotten.